danielborowski/jsboard/README.md

 });
 ```

 That's it!
-We just created a functioning tic-tac-toe game (but without alterting a winner) using these simple commands.
+We just created a functioning tic-tac-toe game using these simple commands.
 [Check out the tic-tac-toe game here](http://danielborowski.com/jsboard/demo/demo2.html)

 What if we want to change the styling of our board?
 We actually have `jsboard` functions to modify each cell or modify the whole board.
 We'll make changes to both.